 Lastly, integrate your MarTech stack.
-Automatically connect the opt-ins, signups, and leads generated from your chat messaging channels to your CRM, such as HubSpot, email service provider, training & webinar platforms, and other business applications.
+Automatically connect the opt-ins, signups, and leads generated from your chat messaging channels to your CRM, such as HubSpot, email software, training & webinar platforms, and other business applications.

 Keeping your team on the same page -- whether you're working remotely or side-by-side -- isn't always easy.
 With new ideas, changing deadlines, and last-minute adjustments happening through out the course of a day, you need a place to keep everything unified.
 That's where Trello comes in.

 At a glance, Trello makes it easy for users to visualize what tasks are on their plate, what their team members are currently working on, and what's already been completed.
 Functioning like a virtual bulletin board, the tool offers boards and cards to help you and your team organize a project, or just keep tabs on your day-to-day work.

 With cards, users can upload file attachments, add comments, create checklists, assign due dates, and so much more.
 And whenever a change is made to a card, Trello's notification system can send an update to the members of the board to keep everyone in the know.